TelechaBot/Kitan/README.md

 - **Biometric Live Authentication**: Confirms the user is a real, living person.
 - **Puzzle Verification**: Ensures users solve a puzzle to prove they're human.
+- **Cloudflare Turnstile**: Blocks users who exhibit risky behavior.
+If the biometric API is unavailable, fallback methods like Cloudflare's protection and puzzle verification are used.
+- **OCR Trash Message Detection**: Identifies and intercepts spam messages using OCR.

 ## 📚 Getting Started